tcpd/Urban_Local_Body/README.md

 <b>Personal data:</b> The Centre may record visits to the TCPD website without collecting the personal information of the users.
 The records shall be used for statistical reports only. <br />
 <b>Acknowledgment:</b> The user must agree that the use of the Data presented within the application can be seen as the acknowledgment of unconditionally accepting the Terms of Use presented by the Centre. <br /> <br />

-<i>Acknowledgments: We thank our interns - Dipanita Malik, Aninthitha Nath, Abhishek Nayak, and Rikit Shahi - who provided invaluable assistance to the project, and Priyamvada Trivedi for her feedback.</i>
+Acknowledgments: We thank our interns - Dipanita Malik, Aninthitha Nath, Abhishek Nayak, and Rikit Shahi - who provided invaluable assistance to the project, and Priyamvada Trivedi for her feedback.

-<mark>This dataset is a work in progress and will be updated in planned manner to incorporate other Indian states and election years.
+<b><i>This dataset is a work in progress and will be updated in planned manner to incorporate other Indian states and election years.
 We request you check this Github repository for latest version of dataset and codebook.
-Another way to remain informed about the major updates related to the project is to follow us on [Twitter](https://twitter.com/TCPD_Ashoka) or/and subscribe to our monthly [Newsletter](https://tcpd.ashoka.edu.in/newsletters/).</mark>
+Another way to remain informed about the major updates related to the project is to follow us on [Twitter](https://twitter.com/TCPD_Ashoka) or/and subscribe to our monthly [Newsletter](https://tcpd.ashoka.edu.in/newsletters/).</b></i>